Spire.Office Knowledgebase Page 25 | E-iceblue

 Install Spire.Doc for JavaScript

-To get started with extracting text from Word documents in a React application, you can either download Spire.Doc for JavaScript from our website or install it via npm with the following command:
+To get started with inserting tables of contents into Word documents in a React application, you can either download Spire.Doc for JavaScript from our website or install it via npm with the following command:

 For more details, refer to the documentation: How to Integrate Spire.Doc for JavaScript in a React Project

-• Load the Word file into the virtual file system using the wasmModule.FetchFileToVFS() method.
+• Fetch the Word file to the virtual file system (VFS) using the window.spire.FetchFileToVFS() method.

-• Create a Document instance in the WebAssembly module using the wasmModule.Document.Create() method.
+• Create an instance of the Document class in the VFS using the new wasmModule.Document() method.

-• Load the Word document into the Document instance with the Document.LoadFromFile() method.
+• Load the Word document from the VFS using the Document.LoadFromFile() method.

-• Retrieve the document's text as a string using the Document.GetText() method.
+• Update the TOC using the Document.UpdateTableOfContents() method.

 • JavaScript